Anurag-Shah/WhiteBoard/README.md

 ## Support CI/CD tools
 - Simple Jenkins file and Jenkin build script have been provided for basic CI/CD.
 Feel free to modify this part for a better integration process.

+## Future Improvement
+- The Tesseract OCR is not meant to be used to detect hand-written text, therefore this project is not very robust in recognizing hand-written code.
+Manual correction is always needed.
+However, We have a 95% accuracy while detecting typen code.
+Detecting hand-written code would require training a unique model, which will probably be a standalone project itself.

+- Additional layers for different languages can be included for increased accuracy.
+This can "probably" be done by having lists of key words for different programming languages.